atisharma/llama_farm/README.md

 - The context length limitation of Llama models (2048 tokens) is half or less that of OpenAI's models.
 - The OpenAI API (and compatible ones) do not expose a number of capabilities that local models have.
-The full power of the guidance library is therefore not available.
 - The `ingest` command (from command line or within the chat) can't be used concurrently - one instance will overwrite the changes of another.